shresta4/CS126Fall2019/DEVELOPMENT.md

 - Removed magic numbers for circle colors (0 and 225), Associated colors with X and O
 - Text color changes based on whose turn it is (in case they forgot which color piece is theirs.)
 - Used ofxButtons to create reset, save buttons
+- Made sure reset works after the game ends

 11/_ /2019
 - UI for name and piece
 - Make a file with constants "tie" "no result" json file etc etc., Save no_player as a constant
 - Add a delay before the AI plays
 - Add buttons for load json (ofxdatgui)
-- Json - make sure correct player is starting, Save to json file, try to make the read json aspect in the gomoku_board class
+- Json - make sure correct player is starting, Save to json file
 - test cases
-- Bug: allow game to restart even after game finishes